 While recording the video we started to answer the popular question about Sailing in Storms – what are they like and how do you handle them?
 We quickly discovered that a whole new video would be necessary to contain our thoughts.

-Interestingly, Simon and I recored over 40 minutes for our storm video.
+Interestingly, Simon and I recorded over 40 minutes for our storm video.
 I cut it back to 25 minutes removing our stories about our three worst storms.
 Perhaps I’ll use the cut footage later for another video?!

-Some take-aways from the Sailing in Storms video
+Sailing in Storms Tips

 - Before you buy a boat, if you haven’t already, understand what you have to do to prepare the boat for a storm.
 Some boats are easier than others…you don’t want to buy a boat that makes life difficult in a storm!